atom-morgan/atom-morgan.github.io/_posts/2016-03-24-LambdaConf-Is-Embracing-True-Diversity.markdown

 Most initiatives for diversity in tech are political in nature.
 It has nothing to do with true diversity and inclusion as we're seeing with the backlash against LamdbaConf.

-Instead of making it political, LambdaConf has chosen to make their code of conduct exaxctly that.
+Instead of making it political, LambdaConf has chosen to make their code of conduct exactly that.
 A code of *conduct*, not thought.
 As long as you don't act on those controversial thoughts in your head, who gives a fuck?

 > "People are free to believe whatever they want until that belief affects my life." -[*Ed Latimore*](https://twitter.com/EdLatimore/status/712985746718781440)